-They say that the hair is the frame of the face, but in addition, it also has great importance in the cultural aspect.
-O Chonmage (丁 髷) is the name given to a traditional Japanese hairstyle used by samurai in ancient times.
+They say that the hair is the frame of the face, but besides that, it also has great importance in the cultural aspect.
+O Honor (丁髷) is the name given to a traditional Japanese hairstyle used by samurai in antiquity.

-This hairstyle became common in Japanese society, but initially only samurai men wore it with the aim of holding the Kabuto (兜, 冑), a Japanese helmet that was part of the armor.
-This also contributed to the fact that the head did not sound too much because of the heat, since the shaved part favored it to be more airy.
+This hairstyle became common in Japanese society, but initially it was hardly used by samurai men for the purpose of securing it.
+Kabuto (兜, 冑), a Japanese helmet that was part of the armor.
+This also contributed so that the head was not very sound due to the heat, as the shaved part favored it to be more airy.

 There is a different way to get rid of unwanted heat, right ?!
 Let's now know a little more about this hairstyle.